-Setting Description Name Enter a meaningful name to help you identify the LDAP directory server.
-Examples: • Example Company Staff Directory • Example Company Corporate LDAP Director y type Select the type of LDAP directory that you will connect to.
+Setting Description Name Example Company Staff Directory Example Company Corporate LDAP Director y type Select the type of LDAP directory that you will connect to.
 If you are adding a new LDAP connection, the value you select here will determine the default values for many of the options on the rest of screen.
 Examples: Microsoft Active Directory OpenDS And more Hostna me The host name of your directory server.
 Examples: ad.example.com ldap.example.com opends.example.com Port The port on which your directory server is listening.
 Examples: • 389 • 10389 • 636 (for example, for SSL)

 Use SSL Check this if the connection to the directory server is an SSL (Secure Sockets Layer) connection.
 Note that you will need to configure an SSL certificate to use this setting.
-Userna me The distinguished name of the user that the application will use when connecting to the server.
-Examples: • cn=administrator,cn=users,dc=ad,dc=example,dc=com • cn=user,dc=domain,dc=name • user@domain.name Note that the incremental sync will fail silently if the Active Directory is accessed by a user without these privileges.
-This has been reported asCWD-3093.
+Userna me The distinguished name of the user that the application will use when connecting to the directory server.
+Examples: cn=administrator,cn=users,dc=ad,dc=example,dc=com cn=user,dc=domain,dc=name user@domain.name 1 By default, all users can read the uSNChanged attribute; however, only administrators or users with relevant permissions can access the Deleted Objects container.
+The specific privileges required by the user to connect to LDAP are "Bind" and "Read" (user info, group info, group membership, update sequence number, deleted objects), which the user can obtain by being a member of the Active Directory's built-in administrators group.
+Note that the incremental sync will fail silently if the Active Directory is accessed by a user without these privileges.
+This has been reported as CWD-3093.
 Password The password of the user specified above.
 Note: Connecting to an LDAP server requires that this application log in to the server with the username and password configured here.
 As a result, this password cannot be one-way hashed it must be recoverable in the context of this application.
 The password is currently stored in the database in plain text without obfuscation.
 To guarantee its security, you need to ensure that other processes do not have OS-level read permissions for this application's database or configuration files.